octoenergy/public-conventions/python.md

-Avoid using the [``throws`` argument in a Celery task decorator](https://docs.celeryproject.org/en/stable/userguide/tasks.html#Task.throws), as this mark tasks as failed, but swallows the exception, preventing it from being sent to Sentry.
+Avoid using the [``throws`` argument in a Celery task decorator](https://docs.celeryproject.org/en/stable/userguide/tasks.html#Task.throws), as this marks tasks as failed, but swallows the exception, preventing it from being sent to Sentry.

 ### <a name="kwarg-only-functions">Keyword-only functions</a>